ibrahimelhadeg/blog/source/_posts/git-crash-course.md

 * Switching between branches
 * Merging two branches
 * Understanding upstream vs. downstream
-* Resolving merge conflicts with VSCode
-* Using VSCode's other Git features
 * Tagging commits (for releases on master branch)
-* Reverting a branch to a previous commit

-Git is a powerful software, and you _could_ get everything done within the terminal.
-That said, I have tried to combine the best of both worlds and show you how to use the Visual Studio Code Editor to help with your source control needs.
-That said, I want you to be self sufficient with Git in the terminal, so for every VSCode feature I introduce, I will also show the equivalent command line instructions so that you never have to leave the terminal if you do not want to.

 ### Setting up the Repo